Bluedot-Innovation/documentation/docs/Point SDK/Xamarin/iOS.md

 * * *

-Step 4: Configure the info.plist settings
+Step 4: Configure the Info.plist settings
 -----------------------------------------

-Follow the steps below to configure the info.plist settings:
+Follow the steps below to configure the Info.plist settings:

 **1. Device capabilities**

 Point SDK requires Location Services with GPS accuracy to operate as intended.
-This should be declared in the `info.plist` of any integrating app.
+This should be declared in the `Info.plist` of any integrating app.

 To declare the requirement:

-1. Locate the app’s `info.plist` file.
+1. Locate the app’s `Info.plist` file.
-2. In the ‘_Source_‘ tab of info.plist, find the existing entry titled ‘**Required Device Capabilities**’ or create one if it does not exist.
+2. In the ‘_Source_‘ tab of Info.plist, find the existing entry titled ‘**Required Device Capabilities**’ or create one if it does not exist.
 3. Select the (+) icon to add new Item lines containing the following values:
     1.  `gps`
     2.  `location-services`